lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

   CertProfileValue ::= SEQUENCE SIZE (1..MAX) OF UTF8String
 ~~~~

-When used in an ir/cr/kur/genm, the value MUST NOT contain more elements
+When used in a p10cr message, the sequence MUST NOT contain multiple certificate profile names.
-than the number of CertReqMsg or InfoTypeAndValue elements and the certificate
+When used in an ir/cr/kur/genm message, the sequence MUST NOT contain more certificate profile names
-profile names refer to the elements in the given order.
+than the number of CertReqMsg or InfoTypeAndValue elements contained in the message body.

-When used in a p10cr, the value MUST NOT contain multiple certificate profile
+The certificate profile names in the sequence relate to the CertReqMsg or InfoTypeAndValue elements in the given order.
+An empty string has the same meaning as if no element is present at the given sequence position;
-names.
+no certificate profile name being associated with the respective CertReqMsg or InfoTypeAndValue element.

 ### PKI Message Body